Healthy Homes Assessment Bridge Pā

 Bridge Pā Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is required throughout Bridge Pā and New Zealand rental houses where it is reasonably practicable to install.
+• The insulation of the ceiling and underfloor is required throughout Bridge Pā and New Zealand rental homes where it is reasonably practicable to put in.

-• Property managers and landlords must keep records that demonstrate the compliance with each Healthy Homes Standards that apply or will be in force during the tenancy of the rental property.
+• Property managers and landlords have to keep records that demonstrate the conformance to any Healthy Homes Standards that apply or will be in force during the tenancy of the rental property.

-• Property managers and private landlords have to ensure their rental properties conform according to Healthy Homes Standard within 90 days of a new, renewed , or altered tenant.
+• Property managers and private landlords must make sure that their rental properties are in compliance in accordance with Healthy Homes Standards within 90 days of a new, renewed , or altered lease.

-• All boarding households (except Kainga Ora and registered Community Housing Provider Boarding house tenancies) must comply with the Healthy Homes Standard regardless of the date the tenancy was started.
+• All boarding households (except Kainga Ora and registered Community Housing Provider Boarding house tenancies) must comply with the Healthy Homes Standards regardless of when the tenancy began.

-• All houses let by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All households rented from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes